-- An annual smoke alarm service will be mandatory
+- Mandatory annual smoke alarm service

 A new administrative burden